wallarm/terraform-provider-wallarm/docs/resources/user.md

 # wallarm_user

-Provides the resource to manage users of the company, their profile and permission levels.
+Provides the resource to manage [users][1] of the company, their profile and permission levels.

 ## Example Usage